-After working on MCFYP for eight years, Dr. Agard began work on another project, which was then called the “K-12 Education in Philanthropy Project,” but is now known as Learning to Give.
+After working on MCFYP for eight years, Agard began work on the K-12 Education in Philanthropy Project, now known as Learning to Give.
 This initiative provides K-12 teachers with the tools to incorporate themes and topics about philanthropy into their classrooms.
-The vision behind Learning to Give is that all youth should have an understanding of philanthropy, how it affects their community, and how they can become actively involved in philanthropic activities.
-This is facilitated through the creation of lesson plans that integrate a focus on philanthropy into topics that teachers are already required to teach, thus delivering the philanthropic lessons to kids without creating new requirements for already overburdened teachers.
-These lesson plans were created by teachers, for teachers, and are available online for download for free.
-Dr. Agard acted as executive director of the Learning to Give initiative for the Council of Michigan Foundations from 1997 to 2006.
-During this time, she guided its focus and development and created a program that would later spread from Michigan to much of the United States.
+The vision behind Learning to Give is that all youth have an understanding of philanthropy, know how it affects their community, and know how they can become actively involved in philanthropic activities.
+This vision is facilitated through lesson plans that integrate a focus on philanthropy into the topics that teachers are already required to teach, thus delivering the philanthropic lessons to youth without creating new work for already overburdened teachers.
+These lesson plans were created by teachers, for teachers, and are available online for free download.
+Agard served as executive director of the Learning to Give initiative for CMF from 1997 to 2006 and guided the focus and development of the program which later spread from Michigan to much of the United States.

-“One of the things we benefit by, in Michigan, is that people naturally have developed relationships, but I also think that they have an understanding that they need to nurture their relationships.
+One of the things we benefit by, in Michigan, is that people naturally have developed relationships, but I also think that they have an understanding that they need to nurture their relationships.
 People get in the car and they actually drive to the Upper Peninsula.
 They drive over to Detroit, or from Detroit they drive over to Muskegon.
 Michigan is a big state, and still people get together.
 They take the time to get together.
 They talk with one another.
 They josh one another.
 They go to dinner.
 I think all of those kinds of things help it when things go wrong.
 So then when the natural tension happens that will happen as you’re trying to do something new, you have trust in the other people that it just went wrong.
 It was just a mistake, not that there was any ulterior motive or that there was any other thing other than just life is messy and sometimes things happen, and that everybody is trying to help each other out.
-Being intentional about developing those relationships might seem a little odd at first, but it’s incredibly important.”
+Being intentional about developing those relationships might seem a little odd at first, but it’s incredibly important.